-This is another reason why our results are different.
 No matter how many simulations are performed, PRED will always be the same as it is not subject to random effects, but 95% prediction intervals based on IPRED will slightly differ as the random number generator may spit out different ETA values every time when given a different seed.
 The mean, however, is much more dependent on the number of simulations – you might find that if you performed a few studies with varying numbers of simulations and seeds, you will get different values for the mean, but the PRED would be the same every time.

-I would recommend using PRED for summarising the “average.”

-Prediction versus Confidence Intervals

-Commonly we use prediction intervals (percentiles) as the confidence interval method assumes that the data is normally distributed and that the mean is the centre of the distribution.
+Finally, we commonly we use prediction intervals based on percentiles e.g. (5th, 50th and 95th percentiles) to summarize simulated distributions as this makes no assumption about the underlying distribution.
+The confidence interval method based on mean and SD assumes that the data is normally distributed and that the mean is the centre of the distribution which is often not the case.

+I have made an R script (attached, Melphalan_Simulation_Model_RUV_Demonstration.R) that illustrates the phenomena.

+I talked to Richard and David about this too, and they would recommend using PRED for summarising the “average.”

 Methods for calculating duration in severe neutropenia

-The method that I used for calculating the duration in severe neutropenia in the Shiny app is based on the PRED, and the 95% prediction intervals are from the IPRED.
+We have a difference in this aspect of our models to.
+As discussed above, the method that I used for calculating the duration in severe neutropenia in the Shiny app is based on the PRED, and the 95% prediction intervals are from the IPRED.

-I think the differences in our results come from the prediction/summary statistics that we have used to calculate the duration in severe neutropenia, rather than the actual method to do so.

-The method that you have used, however, assumes that in the 24-hour interval where an individual enters or exits Grade 4 neutropenia, the slope of change in ANC is linear – which it is not – and therefore this method can only provide an approximation.
-This method would also be quite exhaustive if written into R.

-I’ve attached a NONMEM control stream of your model, with an extra compartment added that collects the duration each individual spends in Grade 4 neutropenia.
+I think you have used a method that assumes that in the 24-hour interval where an individual enters or exits Grade 4 neutropenia, the slope of change in ANC is linear?
+This method can only provide an approximation and would be quite exhaustive if written into R. There is actually a neat trick in NONMEM that allows you to do this.
+I’ve attached a NONMEM control stream of your model (PKPD_Final_SIM_JW.ctl), with an extra compartment added that collects the duration each individual spends in Grade 4 neutropenia.
 You’ll find that it only requires an extra 3 lines of code and uses differential equations.

+This only applies to IPRED, so is obviously dependent of accepting the arguments presented in 1 & 2.